 Strong Copyleft

-Description: This version served as the foundation for subsequent GPL versions, but it is no longer recommended for use due to various limitations and issues that were addressed in later versions.
+Description: This version served as the foundation for subsequent GPL versions but is no longer recommended for use due to various limitations and issues that were addressed in later versions.

 Requirements: The source code should include the original copyright notice and licence text.
 It should include notices of significant changes, including dates.
 Developers should disclose affected source code when distributing derived works, except for private use.
 Relevant code cannot be sublicensed.

 Compatibility, linking and mixing: It is compatible only with GPL 1.0.
-Code under MIT, ISC and BSD 2-clause and 3-clause licences can be used in GPL 1.0 licensed works.
+Code under MIT, ISC and BSD 2-clause and 3-clause licences can be used in GPL 1.0-licensed works.
 It is not linking-permissive.
-It is recommended to use newer licences that provide stronger patent protections, clearer terms, and better compatibility with other open-source licences.
+It is recommended to use newer licences that provide stronger patent protections, clearer terms and better compatibility with other open-source licences.

 Patent rights: Patent rights are not mentioned.